surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* None.
+	* Added a new "Disable Cache for Debugging" option in the SSO &gt; Advanced Settings page.
 * **Bugfixes**
-	* Fixed missing 'article:modified_time' meta tag value.
+	* Fixed a missing 'article:modified_time' meta tag value.
 * **Developer Notes**
 	* None.
 * **Requires At Least**